 The environmental impact of Mt Lyell’s AMD has been the subject of numerous investigations, theses, models and monitoring programs spanning decades.
 All investigations have consistently reported a biologically dead lower King River due to low pH and high metal (copper, aluminium) levels, and impacted ecosystems in Macquarie Harbour, due to high copper levels.

-Further information is available from the Australian Government’s Department of the Environment website Final report: Mount Lyell Remediation Research and Demonstration Program.
+Further information is available from the Australian Government’s Department of Climate Change, Energy, the Environment and Water website Final report: Mount Lyell Remediation Research and Demonstration Program.

 Due to historic mining practices, metal rich acid mine drainage leaves the site and enters the Queen River